 Think this is far fetched?
 A number of municipal governments around the US and in Canada have already revised their city codes, county ordinances and state legislation as they related to companion animals, replacing the term “owner” with “animal guardian.”

-I make no apologies when I say I own my dogs.
+So, I make no apologies when I say I own my dogs.

-Everybody else has an agenda.
+Everybody else has a different agenda.

-Vets must look after their practice first and my dogs come second.
+- Vets must look after their practice first … and my dogs come second.